Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Atlantic Ocean variability in CMIP6 models

 \subsection{Variability of AMOC strength}

 Figure \ref{fig:q_timeseries} shows the decadal averaged time series of $q$, the strength of the AMOC at $30^{\circ}S$, for the CMIP6 models considered.
-We consider {\em HadGEM3-GC3.1-LL} (abbreviated as {\tt HadGEM3LL}), {\em HadGEM3-GC3.1-MM} (abbreviated as {\tt HadGEM3MM}), {\em CanESM5} and {\em MPI-ESM1-2-LR} (abbreviated as {\tt MPI}), details being listed in Table~\ref{tab:model_details}.
+We consider {\em HadGEM3-GC3.1-LL} (abbreviated as {\tt HadGEM3LL}), {\em HadGEM3-GC3.1-MM} (abbreviated as {\tt HadGEM3MM}), {\em CanESM5} and {\em MPI-ESM1-2-LR} (abbreviated as {\tt MPI}), details being listed in Table S1.
 For all of the pre-industrial control runs extracted, the AMOC remains in an `on' state, which corresponds to the present-day strong circulation.
 The models were selected from the subset of those used in \textcite{Jackson2023}, based on availability of the required data for this study.
+We choose to use decadal time series since this variability would have the biggest impact on basin scales and the dynamics of large-scale AMOC tipping.

-Table~\ref{tab:variability} lists some basic statistics, in particular the time-mean of the AMOC, $\overline{q}$, and the variance of AMOC strength at $30 ^{\circ} S$, $\Sigma(q)$.
+Table S2 lists some basic statistics, in particular the time-mean of the AMOC, $\overline{q}$, and the variance of AMOC strength at $30 ^{\circ} S$, $\Sigma(q)$.
 The AMOC at $30 ^{\circ} S$ was used because our model focuses on basin-scale AMOC variations, which are likely to have the largest climatic impact on decadal timescales \parencite{wood19}.

 We find a significant difference in the decadal variability of $q$ from these timeseries.
-While most models considered have a small variance ($0.14-0.27 \ (\rm{Sv})^2$), {\tt CanESM5} has a significantly higher variance of $1.49 \ (\rm{Sv})^2$, which can be seen in Fig. \ref{fig:q_timeseries}.
+While most models considered have a small variance ($0.14-0.27 \ (\rm{Sv})^2$), {\tt CanESM5} has a significantly higher variance of $1.49 \ (\rm{Sv})^2$, which can be seen in Figure~ \ref{fig:q_timeseries}.
 This large difference highlights inconsistencies between CMIP6 models.

-There is however, evidence that all CMIP6 models systematically underestimate the variability in the ocean \parencite{Roberts2020}.
+There is, however, evidence that all CMIP6 models systematically underestimate the variability in the ocean \parencite{Roberts2020}.
 Observational results \parencite{Smeed2018} and historical hydrographic timeseries \parencite{Fraser2021} show significantly higher variability in both decadal and annual timeseries.
 For example, {\tt HadGEM3MM} has a decadal variance of $0.15 \ (\rm{Sv})^2$ and an annual variance of $0.71 \ (\rm{Sv})^2$ in the piControl experiment.
 This is compared to an annual variance for the RAPID array of $3.0 \ (\rm{Sv})^2$ and the variability of amplitude of a reconstructed AMOC time series from historical observations of $\sim 2 \ \rm{Sv}$ \parencite{Fraser2021} which corresponds to a variance of $4 \ (\rm{Sv})^2$.